ilyaglow/ilyaglow.github.io/_posts/2016-04-24-basics-of-ricing.md

 After making my departure to Arch Linux a month ago I was quickly introduced to the world of tiling window managers.
 The idea is that instead of having a full blown desktop environment (DE) such as Gnome or Unity, you just have a window manager that utilizes keyboard shortcuts to organize your windows.
 With this you are able to create a very customizable experience without using up all your system's resources.

 # So What is Rice / Ricing?
-The term 'rice' is used to describe a person's unix deskton where 'ricing' is when someone is custom their desktop such as the icons, panels, or system interface.
+The term 'rice' is used to describe a person's unix desktop where 'ricing' is when someone customizes their desktop such as the icons, panels, or system interface.
 When it comes to ricing a tiling window manager though, the ricing of a user's system becomes much more involved.
 Basic things such as the panel bar and application launcher must be configured by the user.

 # The State of Ricing
 It's and there are more ways than ever to rice your PC.
 The reddit community [/r/unixporn](https://www.reddit.com/r/unixporn) is a great place to stay up to date on what people are using for their setups.